Andrew Williams (Australian footballer)

 Andrew Williams (born 1 March 1979) is a former professional Australian rules footballer who played for the West Coast Eagles and Collingwood Football Club in the Australian Football League (AFL).
+In total, Williams played 116 games in the AFL.
+As of 2025 he coaches.

+Playing career

 West Coast Eagles

 Williams was recruited to the West Coast Eagles in the 1997 AFL draft.
 He was rated in his younger days as a half-forward flanker and winger and initially selected as a long-term prospect.
-Williams played 5 games in his debut season followed by 22 games, including two finals, in his second season.
+Williams played five games in his debut season followed by 22 games, including two finals, in his second season.
 Williams played a further 57 games for West Coast over the following three seasons, which included playing all 22 games in 2001.
 Williams played a total of 84 games for the Eagles between 1998 and 2002.

 Collingwood

 He eventually returned to Victoria in 2003 when he was traded to Collingwood in return for Damien Adkins.
 Williams had a solid first year for the Magpies, playing 22 games before suffering injury in the Qualifying Final against Brisbane.
 As a result, he missed selection to Collingwoods Grand Final side but was controversially allowed to play in Williamstown's VFL Grand Final victory, his first game for the Seagulls.